 In the early days of broad match, the technology would connect the dots between keywords in a search query and an ad, but it wouldn’t necessarily take the order of the words in the query into account.

-If someone was looking for a flight from Australia to Vietnam, they could have been shown an ad for a flight from Vietnam to Australia.
+If someone was looking for a flight from Beirut to Abu Dhabi, they could have been shown an ad for a flight from Abu Dhabi to Beirut.
 To prevent this from happening, search specialists within Google would’ve recommended a different keyword strategy to those advertisers in the past.
 But today, broad match knows that going from A to B isn’t the same as the other way around.
 And this same improvement has also been applied to other areas where a search query only works one way.

-A user might be looking for a place to “exchange rupees to dollars” or they’re searching for a “usb to usbc cable.”
+A user might be looking for a place to “exchange dirhams to egyptian pounds” or they’re searching for a “usb to usbc cable”.
 Seeing an ad in which these words are swapped around would not be relevant to them — but broad match now understands their intent.

 Routing traffic to the right keywords in Google Ads